rust-lang/rust/README.md

 }
 ```

-In the case of the Nix Package Manager being used, the following shell can be used to install deependencies for users:
+In the case of the Nix Package Manager being used, the following shell can be used to install deependencies for contributors:

 ```nix
 # Rust Contributor Shell